-"Hi.
-My name is , and I am a junior at Pacific Lutheran University majoring in Political Science and Communication.
-I am interested in pursuing a career in paralegal services.
-As a legal intern at FlanigaNapat LLP I enjoyed the experience of assisting and supporting case assignments ranging from civil disputes to human rights violation cases.
-I have gained valuable experience in legal research. preparing documents, and customer service, while also being the liaison between the attorneys and clients.
+Email any prospective employers you are still interested in whether you talked with them at the event or not.
+"HI.
+My name is \\\\\, and I am a junior at Pacific Lutheran University majoring in Political Science and Communication.
+I am interested in pursing a career in paralegal services.
+As a legal intern at FlanigalNapat LLP I enjoyed the experience of assisting and supporting case assignments ranging from civil disputes to human rights violation cases.
+I have gained valuable experience in legal research, preparing documents, and customer services, while also being the liaison between the attorneys and clients.
+I am interested in your company because of the work you do with immigrants and undocumented families.
 Based on my education and experiences I think I would be a great fit for your program.
-Can you please tell me a bit more about the entry level position and what qualities you look for in top candidates?"
+Can you please tell me more about the entry level position and what qualities you look for in top candidates?"